100prznt/NetworkScanner/README.md

 ## How to use

 ### Start the program
-You can start the application ´NetworkScanner.exe´ directly without any args.
+You can start the application `NetworkScanner.exe` directly without any args.

 ### Select interface
 After start, you must select the interface which you want to use.